 It’s simple to make, but it’s sure to wow everyone with its delicious flavor.

 Which makes it the perfect dish for a brunch gathering or holiday breakfast.
 Or really, any time you want eggs made a different way.

 - It’s easy to make.
 Cooking the mixture on the stove before putting it in the oven makes sure the eggs are always cooked through and not runny.
 (You can cook it the traditional quiche way in a pie plate in the oven if you prefer.
 But I’m not sure why you’d want to).

-- It has less calories than regular quiche because it uses milk instead of cream (and a lot less dairy and no crust.
+- It has less calories than a traditional quiche because it has a lot less dairy and no crust.
 (But it still tastes like a quiche.)

-- Since it doesn’t have a crust, it’s gluten free.
+- Since it doesn’t have a crust, it’s naturally gluten free.

 - It only needs 6 ingredients that you probably already have in your refrigerator – bacon, eggs, cheese, milk, salt & pepper (7 if you add the green onions)

 - It’s ready in 20 minutes.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures

 Here is your shopping list: